Program on Science, Technology and Society at HarvardHarvard Kennedy School of Government | Harvard University

-Helge Peters is a Visiting Research Fellow with the Program on Science, Technology & Society and a DPhil Candidate in Geography and the Environment at the University of Oxford.
+Helge Peters was a Visiting Research Fellow with the Program on Science, Technology & Society in 2016.
+Helge is currently a doctoral candidate in Geography and the Environment at the University of Oxford.
 His research explores relations between knowledge, power, and materiality in the design and use of computational decision-support tools for environmental governance with a specific focus on fisheries management.

 While at Harvard he intends to draw on materials gathered during fieldwork on the Pacific Coast in order to complete a thesis chapter on the negotiation of multiple environmental knowledges in a regional American fisheries management organisation.
 This empirical work will prepare the ground for a theoretical reflection on questions of power and accountability issuing forth from the use of predictive social simulation techniques in environmental governance.